bobdavies2000/OpenCVB/README.md

 in OpenCVB.*

 The ability to create subsets from the hundreds of algorithms makes it easier to study examples of an OpenCV API or OpenCVB algorithm usage.
-In addition to all the OpenCV API’s or OpenCVB algorithms, the Subset Combo Box has several higher-level groupings.
+In addition, the Subset Combo Box has several higher-level groupings.
 For example, “\<Python\>” selects all Python algorithms.
 Or “\<OpenGL\>” selects only the OpenGL algorithms.
 The “\<All\>” entry in the Subset Combo Box will restore the complete list of algorithms.

 Regression Testing All Experiments
 ==================================